SCLOUD-PTE-LTD/docs/private-cloud/user-guide/eip.md

 Users can apply for EIPs through the platform, and perform operations such as binding, unbinding, and adjusting bandwidth of EIPs.

 ## Request External IP
-EIP application means that a tenant can apply for an IPv4 or IPv6 public IP address from the public IP block defined by the administrator through the console, and bind the IP address to resources such as VMs, Server Load Balancer, NAT gateways, VPN gateways, MySQL, and Redis to provide Internet access capabilities for virtual resources.
+EIP application means that a tenant can apply for an IPv4 or IPv6 public IP address from the public IP block defined by the administrator through the console, and bind the IP address to resources such as VMs, Load Balancing, NAT gateways, VPN gateways, MySQL, and Redis to provide Internet access capabilities for virtual resources.

 When applying for an EIP, you need to specify the IP version, CIDR block, IP address, resource name, bandwidth limit, etc., and you can enter the External IP resource console through the navigation bar, and enter the wizard page through "Request External IP", as shown in the following figure: